-The M.S.T. program is offered at two of St. John's convenient locations: the Manhattan campus and the Queens campus.
+The M.S.T. program is offered at our Queens campus.
 You may also elect to complete some of your tax course work at the St. John's campuses in Staten Island, NY, or Rome, Italy.
 The M.S.T. program is offered through a distance learning format.
 The online tax courses are of the same high caliber and as academically challenging as those taught in our classrooms.
 We are proud of our highly dedicated and qualified faculty composed of experienced certified public accountants (CPAs) holding J.D. and L.L.M. degrees in taxation.

 Please see a list of our Accounting and Taxation faculty.

 Opportunities for Accounting and Tax Professionals